 There's a very good bunch here...

-- The bargain of DWWA19 - Cellier des Dauphins' Côtes du Rhône (red) Réserve 2018 ... met with very high praise indeed from the DWWA panel.
+- The bargain of DWWA19 - Cellier des Dauphins' Côtes du Rhône (red) Réserve 2018 ...
+CURRENTLY OUT OF STOCK - met with very high praise indeed from the DWWA panel.
 It's ours (alone) on direct import, so it comes in at a bargain £9.95 <you read that correctly> - we struggle to think of a DWWA Platinum this affordable before!
 Stocking up - at least a little - as an 'everyday' supply may not be the worst idea.

 - We made quite a fuss in April over the release of La Rioja Alta's new Gran Reserva, the Arana (2012).
 Lo and behold, it's gone and Platinummed in its first year.
 STILL AVAILABLE.